core-wg/yang-cbor/draft-ietf-core-yang-cbor.md

 with a name-based key is zero.
 For all other maps, the reference SID is the SID computed for the map entry it is most directly embedded in.
-(The embedding may be indirect if an array intervenes, e.g., in a YANG list) Where absolute SIDs are desired in map key positions where a bare integer implies a delta, they may be encoded using CBOR tag 47 (as defined in {{tag-registry}}).
+(The embedding may be indirect if an array intervenes, e.g., in a YANG list.)
+Where absolute SIDs are desired in map key positions where a bare integer implies a delta, they may be encoded using CBOR tag 47 (as defined in {{tag-registry}}).